sougata-7/dictionary-app/README.md

 # This is a dictionary app

-This is added in feature 1
+This is added in feature1 which has been merged to main

+this is in main